wrbaldwin/db-week/Labs/dynamoDB-and-search.md

 The stack will take approximately 15 minutes to deploy.

-**Step 2: Enable Amazon Cognito Access**
+2. **Enable Amazon Cognito Access**

 	*	In the console, select Elasticsearch Service
 	*	Click the <stack-name>-domain
 	*	Click Configure Cluster
 	*	Scroll to the Kibana Authentication section and click the Enable Amazon Cognito for Authentication check box.
 	*	In the Cognito User Pool drop down, select ImdbDdbEsUserPool
 	*	In the Cognito Identity Pool drop down, select ImdbDdbEsIdentityPool
 	*	Click Submit

 Your domain will enter the Processing state while Amazon Elasticsearch Service enables Cognito access for your domain.
 Wait until the domain status is Active before going on to the next step.
 This should take about 10 minutes.

-**Step 3: Log in to Kibana**
+3. **Log in to Kibana**

     *	Click the Kibana link from your Amazon ES domain’s dashboard
     *	For Username enter kibana, for Password, enter Abcd1234!
     *	Click Sign in